-Superb work is a non-negotiable.
+Superb work is non-negotiable.
 As equipment prices drop and novice filmmakers carry filming devices right in their pockets(take the iPhone, for example), the barriers to entry for video crews become fewer and fewer.
 That means you have to do more to stand out.
 Sharpen your skills by taking on new kinds of shoots, signing up for classes, etc. No matter how much you already know, never stop learning.
 As Steve Jobs once advised a graduating class of Harvard students: “Stay hungry.
 Stay foolish.”

 2. Be nice

 The old adage remains true that people prefer to work with people they know and like.
-A casual conversation at an event, even if it isn’t business related, gives you more of an in with a potential client than even the sparkliest online ad.
-While one pleasant conversation may get you in the door, being a person your client likes to do business with will get you repeat business, and referrals, too.
+A casual conversation at an event, even if it isn’t business-related, gives you more of an in with a potential client than even the sparkliest online ad.
+While one pleasant conversation may get you in the door, being a person your client likes to do business with will get you to repeat business, and referrals, too.

 Perhaps good work is the bread of your business and being a decent human being is the butter.